Changing the Way You Think about Change

 I recommend that The Common Sense Book of Change be used first to increase self-understanding, then to create harmony between the inner world of self and outer world of others.
 The title Common Sense reflects my experience that the interactive Book of Change is a powerful way to get in touch with the native common sense we’re all born with, but too often forget under the pressures of hectic daily life.

 ** For sample content see the CSBOC page above.
-Books available at amazon.com
+Books available from amazon.com

 Two Sides of a Coin: Lao Tze’s Common Sense Way of Change evolved as a companion to the I Ching.
 Few realize that this universally loved mystical, poetic book is seeped in I Ching science and philosophy.
 So too, those unfamiliar with the Yoga Sutras don’t appreciate how closely the Tao Te Ching resembles yogic wisdom.
 Two Sides was produced to connect these dots.